-There are plenty of ways to increase the levels of energy efficiency in your living room.
+There are plenty of ways in which you could increase the levels of energy efficiency in your living room.
 These include:

-Get into the habit of wearing comfortable, warm clothes when inside and make sure your living room has plenty of cushions and blankets to keep you cosy.
+Get into the habit of wearing comfortable, warm clothes when inside.
+Make sure your living room has plenty of cushions and blankets to keep you cosy.

 Never turn your thermostat up to full blast, as tempting as it might be!
 It won’t help your rooms heat up any faster.
 See if you are comfortable at 18 degrees and turn it up gradually.

-Making sure your lighting is energy-efficient is another great way to ensure you save energy in your living room.
+Making sure your lighting is energy-efficient is another great way to save energy in your living room.

-Check that your lightbulbs are energy-saving, with low watt usage, and if you are investing in new lighting, remember that LED lighting is the most energy-efficient, so switching will save you money.
+Check that your lightbulbs are energy saving, with low watt usage.
+If you are investing in new lighting, remember that LED lighting is the most energy-efficient.
 Replacing all your lightbulbs with LED lights could help save you up to £40 a year on your energy bills.

-Installing a dimmer switch can also help reduce your bills, by keeping the power you use for lighting to a minimum.
-And of course, there are always candles!
+Installing a dimmer switch can also help reduce your bills.
+Dimmer switches will keep the power you use for lighting to a minimum.
+And of course, there’s always candles!

-We know it sounds a little bit silly, but some additions to your home can help keep you warm just by being there.
+Some additions to your home can help keep you warm simply by being there.

 Carpets and rugs could not only help to keep your feet warm, but they can actually reduce the amount of energy you need to heat your home by blocking draughts.

 Keeping some plants in your living room is also good for energy consumption.
-Not only are there known benefits of keeping potted plants because they release oxygen and reduce harmful toxins in the air, but they also release moisture which creates humidity and makes your living room feel warmer.
+Potted plants release oxygen and reduce harmful toxins in the air.
+They also release moisture which creates humidity and makes your living room feel warmer.

 Most electronic devices sold in the UK have an energy rating label.
-Make sure that the next time you are investing in a new appliance for your living room, you choose the most energy-efficient product available, as this will save you money on running costs.
+Make sure that the next time you are investing in a new appliance for your living room you choose the most energy-efficient product available.
+This will save you money in the long term by reducing running costs.

-If you often use more than one electronic device simultaneously, consider investing in a smart power adaptor or strip.
+If you often use more than one electronic device at once, consider investing in a smart power adaptor or strip.

 Perhaps most importantly, try to be conscious of the energy you are using.
 If you have a smart meter, this is easy to do.